Which Country Would Win in the Programming Olympics?

-Which countries have the best programmers in the world?
+Which countries have the best developers in the world?

-We decided to examine our data to answer this question: which countries do the best at programming challenges on HackerRank?
+We decided to examine our data to answer this question: which countries do the best at coding challenges on HackerRank?

 Developers are scored and ranked based on a combination of their accuracy and speed.

 According to our data, China and Russia score as the most talented developers.
 Chinese developers outscore all other countries in mathematics, functional programming, and data structures challenges, while Russians dominate in algorithms, the most popular and most competitive arena.
 While the United States and India provide the majority of competitors on HackerRank, they only manage to rank 28th and 31st.

 The most popular domain by far is algorithms, with nearly 40% all developers competing.
 This domain includes challenges on sorting data, dynamic programming, and searching for keywords and other logic-based tasks.
 For algorithms tests, developers can use whichever language they choose, which may partially explain why it’s so popular.
 Algorithms are also crucial for coding interviews, so it could explain why more coders would practice algorithm challenges.
 At a distant second and third, Java and data structures coming in at about 10% each.
 Distributed systems and security are our least popular tests, though we still receive thousands of completed challenges in those areas.

 So based on these tests, which country has the programmers that score the highest?

 In order to find out, we looked at each country’s average score across all domains.
 We standardized the scores for each domain (by subtracting the mean from each score and then dividing by the standard deviation; also known as a z-score) before finding the average.
 This allows us to make an apples-to-apple comparison of individual scores across different domains, even if some domains are more challenging than others.
 We then converted these z-scores into a 1-100 scale for easy interpretation.

 We restricted the data to the 50 countries with the most developers on HackerRank.